 Most local offices in Knox County are nonpartisan—that is, candidates are not nominated during a partisan primary and do not appear on the general election ballot with a party label.
 All township trustee and officer positions and school board positions are nonpartisan.

 All positions with the city of Mount Vernon (mayor, city council, auditor, treasurer, and director of law) are partisan positions, as are all countywide positions (commissioner, sheriff, engineer, treasurer, auditor, etc.).
-Judicial positions are nominated during the partisan primary, but party affiliation is not disclosed on the general election ballot in these races.
+Judicial positions are nominated during the partisan primary, and party affiliation is disclosed on the general election ballot in these races.

 Requirements for campaigning